Outer Temple "adopts an ‘innovative’ approach and is ‘the perfect example of a modern set’".

 Our barristers have also appeared in some of the leading cases in the Private Client field such as Marley v Rawlings UKSC 2 (the leading Supreme Court case on the validity, construction and rectification of wills) and Futter v HMRC UKSC 26 (the leading Supreme Court case on the existence and limits of the principle known as the rule in Re Hastings-Bass and the law of equitable mistake).
 We have a number of barristers who hold key appointments and memberships, and are highly regarded in the private client field:

-- David Russell QC is Deputy Chair of STEP Worldwide (commencing January 2018), Chair of STEP’s International Client Special Interest Group, a member of the Worldwide Council and former Chair of STEP Australia.
-He also co-edits the OUP publication Trusts & Trustees.
+- David Russell QC is Deputy Chair of STEP Worldwide, inaugural Chair of STEP’s International Client Special Interest Group (2015-2018), a member of the Worldwide Council and former Chair of STEP Australia.
+He is also a member of Legal Week Private Client Global Elite and Chair of the DIFC Wealth Management Review Working Group.
+David co-edits the Oxford University Press publication Trusts & Trustees.

 - Teresa Peacocke is a member of STEP and ACTAPS and an experienced mediator in trust and probate disputes.

 - Claire van Overdijk is a member of STEP, a correspondent for the Private Client Business Journal (Sweet & Maxwell) and sits on the STEP Mental Capacity Global SIG Steering Committee.

 - Jennifer Seaman is a member of ACTAPS and a STEP Affiliate Member and is recognised as being “particularly knowledgeable on trustee powers” (Chambers and Partners, 2018).